dotnet/runtime/src/coreclr/src/pal/tests/palsuite/README.txt

 3. ENVIRONMENT VARIABLES AND AUTOMATED TESTING SPECIFICS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3.1 PAL_DISABLE_MESSAGEBOX

-For automated testing on the CLR_CMAKE_TARGET_WIN32 PAL, the following environment
-variable is useful to prevent pop-up message boxes from interupting the
-execution of the MessageBoxW test cases:

-set PAL_DISABLE_MESSAGEBOX=1

-3.2 Other Notes

 See notes in section 4 on the following test cases if running automated tests:

      Miscellaneous: messageboxw/test(1,2)